 The archipelagos of SE Asia made the naval power projection of European empires more crucial.
 Simply being attached to a power was hardly enough to ensure success, and other centres like Melaka flipped control between Malay sultans and various European empires.
 It is still notable that the kongsis existed outside support by great or regional powers.
 They didn’t benefit from nearby similar state-sponsored immigration or colonies, the way, eg, independently founded Plymouth did from state-founded Jamestown being in the same region.
 The kongsis also couldn’t benefit from imperial military support, either active or reluctant entanglement.
 After the state sponsored voyages of Zheng He 郑和, a kind of Ming Dynasty Apollo Program of superior technological achievement for reasons of political prestige, the Chinese state gave up on naval power, and the embattled 19th century Qing was in no condition to help mining colonies on the other side of the South China Sea.

 Turner describes attempts by established states to establish a defined border being undermined by the self-settling frontier process, and those empires being drawn reluctantly forward, into yet further wars, by yet further waves of pioneers.
-Comparing with America, the missing figure in Chinese maritime settlement in SE Asia is perhaps not the settler but the privateer.
+Compared with America, the missing figure in Chinese maritime settlement in SE Asia is perhaps not the settler but the privateer.

 Louise Levathes – When China Ruled the Seas: The Treasure Fleet of the Dragon Throne, 1405-1433